-Chinese watercress soup can be done in basically two steps.
+Chinese watercress soup can be cooked in basically two steps.
 This fits the current trend of bone broth and simple recipes.
-The Chinese however have been having such soups or broth since decades ago.
+The Chinese, however have been having such soups or broth since decades ago.
 The ingredients needed are minimal, so that makes preparation very simple.
-Using very nutritional ingredients such as goji berries, red dates, honey dates and many others with medicinal values, these Chinese bone broths are recipes that you need to try in order to appreciate.
+Using very nutritional ingredients such as goji berries, red dates, honey dates and many others with medicinal values, these Chinese bone broths are recipes you need to try in order to appreciate.
 For more natural sweetness, you may add maize or carrot.

 Fresh watercress is normally used in this recipe.
-However, being in Europe, I was unable to get hold of them.
-I was lucky enough to have found dried watercress to cook this soup which I love.
+However, being in Europe, I was unable to get hold of them but was lucky enough to find the dried version at the Asian grocer.

 As watercress is said to have cooling properties, women who are pregnant in their first trimester should avoid this soup.
 This also applies to those who are menstruating as food with cooling properties may cause period cramps which can be very uncomfortable.